 Knowing the details of your IT assets – for instance, their configuration and location – is vital for organizations.
 Just think about the money spent by businesses when they buy unnecessary hardware and software.
 These resources could have otherwise spent in undertakings that are more profitable!

-By using a computer inventory system, you will have reports detailing your IT assets.
+By using an inventory system, you will have reports detailing your IT assets.
 The gathered data lets you see what processors computers on your network have, which operating systems employees use, and what your IT assets’ current health status are.
 This allows you to plan carefully the budget you will give to your IT department.

 In addition to this, it supports the tracking of software licenses.
 This gives you information regarding the number of software licenses that have been activated and which ones are about to be obsolete.
 Computer inventory management is instrumental in preparing for software license audit and ensuring compliance.